SusheelThapa/command/command/t/touch.md

 touch -a file1.txt
 ```

-You can use the following command to check the updated time:
+You can use the `stat` command to check the updated time:
 ```shell
 stat file1.txt
 ```